propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.62 =
+* Added bedrooms and property type to admin property list
+* Hid owner column in admin property list if contacts module is disabled
+* Added 'Record Enquiry' action button to property record
+* Added price in property enquiries
+* Changed EUR currency to appear after price
+* Price slider to cater for when currency not GBP
+* Sort enquiry sources alphabetically preparing for when we can import enquiries from third party sources such as property portals
+* Don't output POA twice if commercial is POA on both sale and rent
+* Ensured children properties are deleted when parent property deleted (i.e. units of a commercial property)
+* Added html_entity_decode() on 'From' headers in emails to prevent ampersands in company name appearing as &amp;
+* Declared compatibility for WordPress 5.4.2

 = 1.4.61 =
 * Fix to recent Elementor module causing duplicate components to appear